ColdBrew-Creative/Baseplate/README.md

 It includes a CSS reset and a bunch of minimal boilerplate styles that should come in useful for any project, including a responsive grid, typography, icons and forms.

 It is not as in depth as something like <a href="http://html5boilerplate.com/">HTML5 Boilerplate</a>.

-It can be used for a static web project as is, or you can copy the CSS folder into an existing framework.

 ## Features
 * Uses SCSS partials to help structure the CSS.